 Dr. Casali founded and developed the Auditory Systems Laboratory, which is unique among U.S. academic institutions in that it is equipped to conduct experimentation on and testing of hearing protectors as per ANSI Standards S3.19-1974, S12.42-2010, and S12.6-2016, as well as several ISO and military standards.
 This facility houses both anechoic and reverberant acoustical chambers as well as a variety of acoustical and audiometric instrumentation.
-In 2009, he also developed the Auditory Field Test Range for outdoor experiments involving detection, identification, localization and other situation awareness tasks.
-Many of the publications emanating from the laboratory and field test range concern human operational performance, auditory situation awareness and communications, hearing protection effects and military hearing scenarios, and vehicular-related alarms; Dr. Casali is considered to be a leading expert in these research areas.
+In 2009, he also developed the Auditory Field Test Range, in which he conducts outdoor experiments involving detection, identification, localization and other situation awareness tasks.
+Many of the publications emanating from the laboratory and field test range concern human operational performance, auditory situation awareness and communications, hearing protection effects and military hearing scenarios, and vehicular-related auditory displays; Dr. Casali is considered to be a leading expert in these research areas.
 He has also developed an ultra-low noise floor facility to perform human aural nondetectability acoustical testing for military devices per MIL-STD-1474E.
-Furthermore, he has tested hundreds of hearing protection devices and headsets for noise attenuation performance and speech intelligibility, and has testified to the U.S. EPA regarding testing protocols and product labeling.
+Furthermore, he has tested hundreds of hearing protection devices and headsets for noise attenuation performance and has testified to the EPA regarding testing protocols and product labeling.

-In February, 2006, Dr. Casali was elected President of the National Hearing Conservation Association, an international organization whose mission is to prevent hearing loss due to noise in all sectors of society.
+In February, 2006, Dr. Casali was elected President of the National Hearing Conservation Association, an international organization whose mission is to prevent hearing loss due to noise and other environmental factors in all sectors of society.
 He was awarded the Outstanding Hearing Conservationist award by this Association in February, 2009.
 In May of 2005, he received the Institute of Industrial Engineers (IIE) Alexander Holtzman Distinguished Educator Award, the premier industrial engineering educator award, and in 1999, he also received from IIE the David Baker Award, the premier industrial engineering research award.
 Dr. Casali was also selected for the following honorary societies: Sigma Xi, Alpha Pi Mu, Psi Chi, and Phi Kappa Phi.
 He is an Editorial Board member of Human Factors and serves as reviewer for several other journals.
-He has served on several ANSI and ISO Standards committees on hearing protection and human engineering.
-He previously served on the Scientific Advisory Boards for CPE of Canada and for Personics Holding Company.
+He is active on several ANSI and ISO Standards committees dealing with hearing protection and human engineering standards.
+He previously served on the Scientific Advisory Board for Custom Protect Ear of Canada and for Personics, Inc., and on the U.S. Military Scientific Advisory Board for Auditory Fitness for Duty.